We analyzed the world’s top 500 websites (source: Alexa.com) to find out how you can take over your competitors.

 Image optimization is one of the easiest and quickest proven ways to get there.
 And, where even the world’s top 500 websites have room for improvement, get in the lead.

 This is the low-hanging fruit.
-It may seems complicated, but you can quickly implement the optimizations with the right tools.
+It may seem complicated, but you can quickly implement the optimizations with the right tools.

-Instantly improve your web performance and increase online sales revenue up to 8% with AI-based content delivery solution.
+Instantly improve your web performance and increase online sales revenue by up to 8% with an AI-based content delivery solution.

 Want a performance report focused on your business niche?
 Drop us a line in the comments.